What is a Trust Transfer Deed?

 If John and Mary later create a revocable trust as part of their estate planning and want their residence to be transferred into the trust, they would transfer the property into the trust via the trust transfer deed and change title to their residence as “John Smith and Mary Smith, trustees of the Smith Family Trust.”

-The purpose of the PCOR is to notify the county assessor’s office of the transfer so they can determine whether to reassess your property taxes, which in California are 1% of the property value.
+The purpose of the PCOR is to notify the county assessor’s office of the transfer so they can determine whether to reassess the value of your property to determine a new tax rate.

-Fortunately, when you transfer the property into your trust, your property is not subject to tax reassessment.
+Fortunately, when you transfer property you own into your trust, your property is not subject to tax reassessment.
 Thus, assuming the value of your property has increased, you will be exempt from paying higher property taxes after transferring your property into the trust.

 After real estate becomes part of the trust and is later sold, the person responsible for paying capital gains tax depends on what type of trust it is.